stigkj/gradle-dependency-lock-plugin/README.md

 * lockFile - Name of the file to read/write dependency locks, defaults to 'dependencies.lock'
 * configurations - Collection of the configuration names to read, defaults to 'testRuntime'.
 For java projects testRuntime is good since it extends compile, runtime, and testCompile.
-* includeTransitives - Boolean if true transitvie dependencies will be included in the lock
+* includeTransitives - Boolean which if true, transitive dependencies will be included in the lock

-Use the extension if you wish to configure.
-Each project where gradle-dependency-lock will have its own dependencyLock extension.
+Use the extension if you wish to configure a project where gradle-dependency-lock should have its own dependencyLock configuration.

     dependencyLock {
       lockFile = 'dependencies.lock'